nebulastream/nebulastream/docs/design/20240710_dependency-management.md

 ```

-The internal vcpkg toolchain (identified by the host triplet) needs to be set before the Project initialization, this means CMake Options regarding sanitizers and other hardening techniques influencing the choice of dependencies need to be evaluated before initializing the CMake project aswell. (**G5**, **G2**)
+The internal VCPKG toolchain (identified by the host triplet) needs to be set before the Project initialization, this means CMake Options regarding sanitizers and other hardening techniques influencing the choice of dependencies need to be evaluated before initializing the CMake project as well. (**G5**, **G2**)

 ```cmake
 elseif (NES_ENABLE_ADDRESS_SANITIZER)